danilgotvyansky/djangoapp_with_devops/haproxy/README.md

 * `--user root` flag: to run the container as the root user.
 Since the container needs root privileges to bind to privileged ports (like port 1935), this ensures that the container has the necessary permissions.
 * `-v $(pwd)/haproxy.cfg:/usr/local/etc/haproxy/haproxy.cfg` flag: to mount the [haproxy.cfg](haproxy.cfg) file from the current directory ($(pwd)) into the container's file system at the specified path.
 This allows you to provide a custom HAProxy configuration file for the container.
 * `-v /run/haproxy:/run/haproxy` flag: to mount the /run/haproxy directory from the host to the container.
 This ensures that HAProxy has access to the necessary runtime files and sockets.
+* `--restart unless-stopped` flag: to make Docker automatically start the container on system startup and keep it running unless it is manually stopped or if it exits with an error.
+If the container is stopped intentionally, it will not be automatically restarted.

 3. Edit the **hosts** file on your Local PC with this line in the end:
 ```ini